 He loved all dance, especially ballet, the symphony, traveling, Thai food, any beach anywhere, touring the estates and mansions of the Gilded Age, and rummaging in dusty used book stores.
 And napping.

 His husband and partner of 42 years, Tom Detwiler, survives him.

 Memorial donations in honor of Scott can be made to The Claverack Free Public Library, PO Box 417, Claverack, NY 12513

 Arrangements are under the direction of the Dapson-Chestney Funeral Home, Rhinebeck.
 845-876-6000. www.dapsonchestney.com

-To plant a tree in memory of Scott S Fuchs, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Scott S Fuchs, please visit our floral store.